Funbit/ets2-telemetry-server/Readme.md

 ### Installation

-**The following steps must be done only once!
-The installation is easy and will not take more than a couple of minutes!**

-1. Download server bundle by clicking **Download ZIP** button at the right side of this page.
+1. Download bundle by clicking **Download ZIP** button at the right side of this page.
 2. **Unpack downloaded ZIP** file *anywhere* you want.
-3. If you use Steam version of the ETS2 then run **plugins\Install-For-Steam-Ets2.bat** by right-clicking it and selecting "*Run as Administrator*" to install the telemetry plugin DLL to your game directory. *Proceed to the next step*.
-If you are a non-steam user or the installation script didn't work for you then you should copy ets2-telemetry.dll manually to your game's plugins directory: "Euro Truck Simulator 2\bin\win_x86\plugins" (win_x64 for 64-bit version).
-If plugins directory does not exist you must create it first. *Note: If you don't trust my compiled ets2-telemetry.dll you may compile it by yourself from [the official telemetry SDK](https://github.com/nlhans/ets2-sdk-plugin)*.
-4. If you are going to connect to your server via Wi-Fi (from iOS or Android for example) then run **server\Add-25555-Rule-Local** shortcut to add an exception to your firewall to open 25555 port restricted to the local network (more secure).
-If you want to connect to your server from the Internet then use server\Add-25555-Rule-Internet shortcut instead.
+3. Run **server\Ets2Telemetry.exe**
+4. Click "**Install**" button to perform the installation (see below for details)
+5. When installation finishes click "**OK**", select your network interface and click "**HTML5 App URL**" link to open your dashboard!

+If installer reports that it can't find your ETS2 game directory (when you don't use Steam for example) you must set it manually inside **server\Ets2Telemetry.exe.config** file (search for *Ets2GamePath* setting).

-5. Android users should install the provided "Ets2 Gauge" application.
-The APK file is located in **mobile/Android/Ets2Gauge.apk**.
+Android users should install the provided "Ets2 Dashboard" application.
+The APK file is located in **mobile/Android/Ets2Dashboard.apk**.
 Copy it to your device and install via Android's File Manager.
-The main benefit of using the application instead of a browser is that it will prevent your device from going into sleep mode.
-Also, the application will remember entered server's IP address which is very useful if you use it frequently.
+The application will prevent your device from going into sleep mode and will remember server IP address which is very useful if you are going to use the app frequently.

+***Security notes***: The installation must be done only once and requires Administrator privileges.
+If you mind what exactly server does to the system at this point here is the detailed information:

+1. Tries to find your ETS2 game directory and copy ets2-telemetry.dll plugin there (avoiding overwrites)
+2. Creates a new Firewall rule for 25555 port named "ETS2 TELEMETRY SERVER (PORT 25555)" opened only for local subnet (i.e. it won't be visible from Internet, so you are safe)
+3. Creates a new ACL rule for HTTP URL bound on 25555 port for OWIN's HttpListener ([more details](http://msdn.microsoft.com/en-us/library/ms733768%28v=vs.110%29.aspx))
+4. Creates a new file for storing application settings inside "\Users\USERNAME\AppData\Local\Ets2 Telemetry Server".

+Also, if you don't trust my compiled ets2-telemetry.dll you may compile it by yourself from [the official telemetry SDK](https://github.com/nlhans/ets2-sdk-plugin).

 ### Usage

-1. Run **server/Ets2Telemetry.exe** (you have to run it *as Administrator* if you want to connect from other devices connected to your network).
+1. Run **server/Ets2Telemetry.exe**
-2. Run the game (the order is not important though).
+2. Run Euro Truck Simulator 2 (the order is not important though).
-3. **iOS users**: connect your iPhone or iPad to the same Wi-Fi network as your PC, open Safari and navigate to the "*ETS2 App URL*" displayed by the server. **Android users**: run "*Ets2 Gauge*" application, enter server IP (*without http part*) and press OK.
+3. **iOS users**: connect your iPhone or iPad to the same Wi-Fi network as your PC, open Safari and navigate to the "*HTML5 App URL*" displayed by the server. **Android users**: run "*Ets2 Dashboard*" application, enter server IP (*without http and port*) and press OK.
 If IP address is correct it will be remembered for the next time.
-4. Enjoy your mobile gauge while playing your favorite simulator! ;)
+4. Enjoy your mobile dashboard while playing your favorite simulator! ;)

+### Uninstallation

+If server hasn't fulfilled your expectations and you decide to uninstall it, then:

+1. Exit from the Euro Truck Simulator
+1. Run **server\Uninstall.bat**
+2. Click "**Uninstall**" button
+3. Done

+At this moment your system will be in exactly the same state as it were before the installation.
+The only difference is that ets2-telemetry.dll plugin files are not deleted but renamed to .bak.

 ### Known problems:

-- Sometimes D1 gear is not properly displayed on the screen
+- Sometimes D1 gear is not properly displayed on the screen (telemetry SDK limitation)
+- Cruise control is not properly updated (telemetry SDK limitation)

+## Dashboard skin tutorial

+Not yet available.
+Please stay tuned.

 ## Version history

+### 2.0.0

+- Completely rewritten client side application.
+All code is now written in Typescript.
+- Full support for custom skins
+- Automated server installer
+- Telemetry broadcasting to external URLs (see Ets2Telemetry.exe.config)
+- Updated default dashboard skin

 ### 1.0.4